Garinelli/AlchemyLite/docs/source/index.rst

 alchemylite documentation
 =========================

-**AlchemyLite** - A library that simplifies CRUD operations with PostgreSQL database.
-The main purpose of the library is to simplify working with the database.
+**AlchemyLite** - A library that simplifies CRUD operations with PostgreSQL database, based on SQLAlchemy The main purpose of the library is to simplify working with the database.
 It is well suited for those people who want to work with databases, but do not know SQLAlchemy or SQL

+When to use AlchemyLite?

+1. For small projects: If you are developing a small application, AlchemyLite will quickly organize work with a database.
+2. For simple tasks: If you only need to perform basic CRUD operations, AlchemyLite will be a handy tool.
+3. For developers who don't want to delve into ORM: If you don't want to learn ORM libraries like SQLAlchemy, AlchemyLite provides a simple alternative.

 **Main features**: